 Honeymoon in Kashmir

-The worst of times has just passed!
+The worst of times had just passed!
 Militancy was at its lowest, and tourists and pilgrims were thronging Kashmir in hordes.
 If you have been ever to Kashmir, you know the best of Kashmir comes out in the autumn.
-But unfortunately our marriage was fixed in the cold winters of January; and so we decided to visit this place in February.
-In those days, marriage was a simple family thing (no such pre-wedding or post-wedding photoshoots, no sangeets, no 5day fat Indian Punjabi weddings).

 Good Morning Jammu